mohan-s1/lammps_install/README.md

 # lammps_tutorials
 The purpose of this repository is to have the completed input scripts for https://lammpstutorials.github.io/ readily accessible.

 In the event you don't have LAMMPS built and compiled, download the lammps-install.sh file.
 Open the folder you downloads folder or wherever you placed it in the terminal.
-(I am assuming you are running the Linux distribution, Ubuntu).
+(The following commands are all contingent on you having the Linux distribution, Ubuntu.)

 The easiest way to download the entirety of this repository would be as follows: